-Unit The interest of an investor which consists of one undivided share in the net assets of the Scheme.
-Unitholder or Investor A holder of Units in the Scheme of HSBC Mutual Fund offered under this SID.
-Valuation Day Business Day Words and Expressions used in this Scheme Information Document and not defined Same meaning as in the Trust Deed.
+The interest of an investor which consists of one undivided share in the net assets of the Scheme.
+A holder of Units in the Scheme of HSBC Mutual Fund offered under this SID.
+Business Day Same meaning as in the Trust Deed.